-Cardiomyopathy is a disease of the heart muscle that makes it more difficult for the heart to pump blood to the rest of the body.
-Cardiomyopathy can present with different types and have different etiologies.1
+Cardiomyopathy is a disease of the heart muscle that can present with different types and have different etiologies.

-Hypertrophic cardiomyopathy (HCM) and dilated cardiomyopathy (DCM) are the most common types and can be caused by DNA variants.1
+Hypertrophic cardiomyopathy (HCM) and dilated cardiomyopathy (DCM) are the most common types and can be caused by DNA variants.

-People with a DNA variant in the MYBPC3 gene have an increased risk of developing cardiomyopathy in their lifetime.
+People with a DNA variant in the MYH7 gene have an increased risk of developing cardiomyopathy in their lifetime.
 The exact risk is currently unknown.

-Signs and symptoms of cardiomyopathy may vary and can include arrhythmia, fainting, shortness of breath, chest pain, and, more rarely, sudden cardiac arrest or death.

-Cardiomyopathy may progress to heart failure.1
+Signs and symptoms of cardiomyopathy may vary and can include arrhythmia, fainting, shortness of breath, chest pain, and more rarely sudden cardiac arrest or death.
+Cardiomyopathy may progress to heart failure.